-• Fragmented and Outdated Legislative & Regulatory Frameworks
+Fragmented and Outdated Legislative & Regulatory Frameworks

-The records and archives of the GoJ are governed by multiple legislation, a significant number of which are outdated including the Archives Act, 1982, Archives (Officeial Records) Regulations, 1988 and the Record Office Act, 1879.
-There are also inadequate provisions for the management of electronic and digital records and archives in the Archives Act, and the fees (such as reproduction fees) charged are not sufficient, and sanctions for non-compliance are very low and do not serve as deterrents.
+The records and archives of the GoJ are governed by multiple legislation, a significant number of which are outdated including the Archives Act (the Act), 1984, Archives (Official Records) Regulations,1988 and the Record Office Act, 1879.
+There are also inadequate provisions for the management of electronic and digital records and archives in the Archives Act, 1984 and the fees (such as reproduction fees) charged are not sufficient, and sanctions for non-compliance are very low and do not serve as deterrents.